 Note that if you speak out about a wrongdoing publicly or through the media, the Act will not protect you against reprisal, unless the situation is urgent and under certain conditions.
 See the How am I protected? section for more details.

-If, after investigating, we find that the person has indeed suffered reprisal, we recommend correction action to the highest ranking administrative official within the public body concerned, or if the circumstances warrant it, to the minister responsible for the public body.
+If the Québec Ombudsman decides to conduct an administrative investigation and concludes that the person has indeed suffered reprisal, it recommends corrective action.
+It sends its recommendations to the highest ranking administrative official within the public body concerned, or if the circumstances warrant it, to the minister responsible for the public body.

 Anyone found guilty of such an offence is liable to a fine ranging from $2,000 to $20,000.
 The fine can reach $10,000 to $250,000 for businesses, associations or legal persons.
 These fines may be doubled for subsequent offences.